-- an Order of Possession for unpaid rent, pursuant to section 55; - a monetary order for unpaid rent, pursuant to section 67; and - authorization to recover the filing fee for this application, pursuant to section 72.
+- an Order of Possession for unpaid rent, pursuant to section 55; and - a monetary order for unpaid rent, pursuant to section 67.

-The tenant did not attend this hearing, which lasted approximately 17 minutes.
-The landlord's two agents (collectively "landlords") attended the hearing and were each given a full opportunity to be heard, to present affirmed testimony, to make submissions and to call witnesses.
-The landlords confirmed that they had authority to speak behalf of the landlord owner ("landlord") named in this application at this hearing.
+The tenant did not attend this hearing, which lasted approximately 20 minutes.
+The landlord attended the hearing and was given a full opportunity to be heard, to present affirmed testimony, to make submissions and to call witnesses.